 Hey Identity Architects, are you aware of the changes coming in Apple's new versions of iOS and macOS?
-These changes take effect in autumn of 2017 and may affect single sign-on user experience in your organization.
+These changes take effect in autumn of 2017 and may affect single sign-on (SSO) user experience in your organization.

 The current beta releases of Safari have been enhanced to reduce collusive cross-domain tracking of users.
 This is being accomplished through additional restrictions on the browser state mechanisms--particularly cookies and the HTML5 local storage mechanisms.
 Those very mechanisms are relied upon by most organizations to achieve single sign-on.

 Single sign-on (SSO), specifically the ability to authenticate once and have that authentication applied to multiple web/mobile applications without requiring additional authentication challenges to the user, is also technically a cross-domain tracking system--just one which the user gets significant value from.

 In this article, we'll cover these upcoming changes to Safari and its related services, and specifically how native applications are impacted.